jaygrossman/jaygrossman.github.io/_posts/2023-11-15-2-million-successes-on-SportsCollectors.net.md

 comments: false
 ---

 <p>Way back in 1998, I came up with the idea of creating a database for collectors to track when they mailed out a letter to athletes asking for an autograph.
 I went on to launch <a href="https://www.sportscollectors.net/RequestIntro.aspx" target="_blank">autograph request tracking</a> as the key feature on <a href="SportsCollectors.Net" target="_blank">SportsCollectors.Net</a> in 2000 and it has been such a helpful tool for collectors.
-So many of us have been able to track my own successes and failures, and see how our collections grow.</p>
+So many of us have been able to track our successes and failures, and see how our collections grow.</p>

 <p><center><img src="https://www.sportscollectors.net/assets/screens/requestsearch.gif"><br><small>Functionality that allows collectors to track autograph requests</small></center></p>